jlevy/kmd/kmd/docs/markdown/topics/a4_getting_started.md

 # We can create more advanced commands that combine sequences of actions.
 # This command does everything we just did above: transcribe, format,
-# and include timestamps for each paragraph.
+# include timestamps for each paragraph, etc.
+transcribe_format --help
 transcribe_format https://www.youtube.com/watch?v=_8djNYprRDI

 # Getting a little fancier, this one adds little paragraph annotations and